SPINE: Token-Selective Test-Time Reinforcement Learning with Entropy-Band Regularization: Introduction

-We therefore propose \method (Selective Policy Improvements at Nodes of Entropy), a selective test-time reinforcement learning framework. (i) {Token-selective updates.} \method identifies forking tokens based on token entropy and applies GRPO-style policy updates only at these positions while preserving low-entropy follower tokens. (ii) {Entropy-band regularization.} It introduces a lightweight band-pass objective at forking tokens that increases entropy when too low to sustain exploration and decreases it when too high to suppress noisy supervision, thus preventing premature collapse. \method reuses forward-pass statistics (log probabilities and entropies) and can include a KL anchor, requiring no labels or reward models.
+We therefore propose \method (Selective Policy Improvements at Nodes of Entropy), a selective framework for test-time reinforcement learning. (i) {Distribution-Aware Forking Token Selection.} Instead of updating all tokens uniformly or relying on a fixed top-$k\%$ heuristic, \method adaptively identifies a small set of \emph{forking tokens} from the token-entropy distribution and applies GRPO-style policy updates only at these decision-critical positions, while preserving low-entropy flowing tokens to avoid perturbing low-uncertainty continuations. (ii) {Robust Entropy-Band Regularization.} To further prevent collapse under noisy pseudo-rewards, \method explicitly regularizes the uncertainty of these forking tokens with a robust entropy band, increasing entropy when branching collapses too early and decreasing it when excessive uncertainty would amplify noisy supervision. \method reuses forward-pass statistics (log probabilities and token entropies), can incorporate a KL anchor, and requires neither labels nor external reward models.

-Our main contributions can be summarized as follows. \begin{itemize} \item A token-selective TTRL paradigm that aligns updates with reasoning branch points (forking tokens) rather than with all tokens, preserving flowing segments. \item A band-pass entropy regularizer at forking tokens that jointly curbs collapse and over exploration, improving both stability and accuracy under noisy pseudo-rewards. \item Across \emph{ten} benchmarks, \method consistently improves Pass@1 over TTRL on both LLM and MLLM backbones, while delivering more stable and reliable label-free test-time adaptation.
+Our main contributions can be summarized as follows. \begin{itemize} \item We identify a key limitation of label-free TTRL: under noisy self-consistency pseudo-rewards, both full-sequence updates and fixed-ratio high-entropy selection can yield misaligned or unstable policy improvement, since the set of decision-critical tokens is distribution-dependent and their uncertainty can still collapse or over-expand during adaptation. \item We propose \method, a selective TTRL framework that combines distribution-aware \emph{forking token} selection with robust entropy-band regularization, enabling stable and targeted policy updates in the CoT decision space. \item Across \emph{eight} benchmarks, \method consistently improves Pass@1 over standard TTRL on both LLM and MLLM backbones, while delivering more stable and reliable label-free test-time adaptation. \end{itemize}